 Line Chart

-The Line Chart displays data in a two-dimensional format with an X and Y axis.
+Displays data in a two-dimensional format with an X and Y axis.
 Each point represents a single value, and the data points are connected by a line to illustrate a trend, typically over time.
-See also Visibility controls.

 Horizontal Bar Chart

-The Horizontal Bar Chart displays data as horizontal bars, with the bar length indicating the magnitude of the value.
-The dimension is plotted along the horizontal axis, while the measure is plotted along the vertical axis.
+Displays data as horizontal bars, with the bar length indicating the magnitude of the value.
+The dimension is plotted along the horizontal axis, while Analytics plots the measure along the vertical axis.

 Bar Chart

 The Bar Chart displays data as vertical bars, with the bar length indicating the magnitude of the value.
-The dimension is plotted along the horizontal axis, while the measure is plotted along the vertical axis.
+The dimension is plotted along the horizontal axis, while Analytics plots the measure along the vertical axis.
 See also Visibility controls.

 Bar Funnel Chart

-Using a bar chart layout, the Bar Funnel Chart displays data across multiple process stages.
+Using a bar chart layout, the Bar Funnel Chart displays data across multiple stages of the process.

 Funnel Chart